-After removing the mass and metallicity dependence, we compare the residual MP properties across progenitor families (Fig.~\ref{fig:MP_residuals_prog}).
-The mean helium abundance $\bar{Y}$ shows no significant progenitor dependence.
+The mean helium abundance ($\bar{Y}$) shows no significant progenitor dependence.
 The helium spread $\delta Y$ shows a nominally significant progenitor term ($p \approx 0.03$), driven by slightly smaller spreads in Sequoia clusters, but this signal does not survive removal of the two most uncertain Sequoia members (Palomar~15 and Pyxis, which carry ambiguous or conflicting literature classifications; see Table~\ref{tab:cluster_summary}): dropping either cluster individually pushes $p > 0.08$, and removing both yields $p = 0.26$.
 We therefore treat the $\delta Y$--Sequoia trend as suggestive but unconfirmed.

 In contrast, the $f_{\rm P1}$--Sequoia signal is robust.
-Sequoia clusters show systematically higher $f_{\rm P1}$ at fixed mass and metallicity ($p \approx 8.6\times10^{-4}$; Fig.~\ref{fig:MP_offset}), corresponding to relatively smaller enriched stellar fractions.
+Sequoia clusters show systematically higher $f_{\rm P1}$ at fixed mass and metallicity ($p \approx 8.6\times10^{-4}$; Fig.~\ref{fig:MP_offset}), corresponding to smaller enriched stellar fractions.
 This result strengthens when Palomar~15 is removed ($p \approx 3.9\times10^{-4}$) and remains significant across all reclassification subsets, including after dropping both borderline members ($p \approx 1.4\times10^{-3}$, $N_{\rm Seq}=5$).
-The direction and magnitude of the Sequoia coefficient are stable throughout, indicating that the signal is a property of the group rather than an artifact of uncertain classification.
-Among the accreted families, GSE and H99 clusters tend toward lower $f_{\rm P1}$ at fixed mass and metallicity, suggesting that the relative proportions of enriched and non-enriched stars retain a weak but real imprint of the formation environment.
+The direction and magnitude of the Sequoia coefficient are stable throughout, indicating that the signal is a property of the group rather than an artefact of uncertain classification.
+Among the accreted families, GSE and H99 clusters tend towards lower $f_{\rm P1}$ at fixed mass and metallicity, suggesting that the relative proportions of enriched and non-enriched stars retain a weak but real imprint of the formation environment.

 As an independent check, we modelled chromosome-map pseudo-colour widths \citep{milone17} for the 56 clusters with available measurements.
 Both $W_{C~F275W,F336W,F438W}$ and $W_{mF275W-mF814W}$ are strongly predicted by cluster mass and metallicity ($p \lesssim 10^{-7}$), while progenitor origin and cluster age contribute no additional explanatory power once these are included.
 This confirms that the mass--MP scaling is universal and environmentally blind, consistent with the helium-based results above.